 Schematic maps of the tram network in Wroclaw

-Unfortunately on the public webpage and in the trams there is no schematic map of the whole city network of trams in Wroclaw.
+Unfortunately there is not really a good schematic map of the whole city network of trams in Wroclaw.
+Online you can find a slightly overloaded version here, but not in the trams.
 This might be useful in case you want to plan your journey, check alternatives if you get stuck, and in many other cases.

 Thanks to the reddit user ArtsfohUtrecht we can share the following self-made map which can be very useful!
-Just click to enlarge it.
+Just click to enlarge it – this is the latest update from May 2023, which unfortunately already is outdated again for these reasons:

 There is a big chance that we all got scammed a few times in our life by taxi drivers taking advantage of our non existent local knowledge.
 Well, here it is not different than in any other place in the World.
 Generally taxis are safe to use, but most likely you will end up paying a little bit more than necessary.